jsiwrk/dockerfiles/rsyslog-dev/README.md

     rsd make
     ```

 The directory where the command is executed is determined as follows.
-Assuming the workspace specified in the `--workdir` argument is `~/work/rsyslog`:
+Assuming the workspace directory (the value specified in the `--workdir` argument) is `~/work/rsyslog`:
 a.
 If your current directory (in the host machine) is a subdirectory of `~/work/rsyslog`, the command will be executed in that subdirectory.
 b.
 Otherwise, if the directory `~/work/rsyslog/rsyslog` exists, the command will be executed there.
 c.
 Otherwise, the command will be executed in `~/work/rsyslog`.